 Psyched for My Continued Recovery

 I have taken so much from Spring Hill.
 I have received such great advice.
 I have worked on every suggestion.
 I have exploded my person and built me back up with new traits.
 I can listen now.
 I can be humble now.
-I can judge my judgement and construct the right picture.
+I can judge my judgment and construct the right picture.
 I can learn from others.
 I practice patience.
 I write everything down so I remember and so I improve.
 I feel open and I feel exposed.
 This is good.
 Others can see my innards.
 I can see myself.
 The shields are down, the facades are gone.
 I know how to be me.
 I am grateful for others.
 I am grateful for all of this, for everything I am taking with me.
 I just plain old feel totally psyched for my continued recovery.

 I am so happy that Spring Hill has embraced my family and their aftercare.
-For the first time, I feel like my family is integrated in my recovery.
+For the first time, I feel like my family is integrated into my recovery.
 There is a ton ahead to tackle, but I feel like I am above it, on top of it, and will positively manage it.
 I know how to reach out for help now.
 Things will move forward and I am so ready to walk the talk.
 My story will be so different the moment I leave here.
 I don’t want to leave, but I am ready to climb back into my life.

 My recovery story is powerful now.
 I have practiced new strategies.
 I have fine-tuned behaviors.
 I want to tell everyone about how to use Spring Hill to gain a great advantage on my recovery.
 I want to talk about the new tools I have to combat my addictions, how to keep that boiling cauldron at bay, how to own with my faith my path to recovery.
 I know what I am going to do and I feel complete relief.
 I am my own best friend and cheerleader now, but I will also leave here knowing that every professional and every patient will have my back.
 Thank you so much for this experience.